cryptoloutre/token2022/README.md

 Starter codes for getting started with [Tokens Extensions](https://spl.solana.com/token-2022).
 You will find code to:
 - create your token
 - airdrop it
+- collect transfer fees if your token has this extention
 - update your token (TO DO)
-- collect transfer fees if your token has this extention (TO DO)

 ## Installation